Yoshiboi18303/Javpurpose/PRIVACY.md

 -------------------------------------------

-4) This data MAY be shared with people on Repl.it (as for the host).
+4) This data MAY be shared with people on Repl.it (as for the code center), and the Heroku Team.

 -------------------------------------------